Men produce sperm in their testes. It takes 90 days for sperm to be ready for their eventual journey.

 Of the 2-4 million sperm that arrive in the vagina during sexual intercourse, over 99 percent are immediately lost by leakage from the vagina.
 Sperm can live inside a woman’s body for an average of two to three days, and potentially up to seven days.

-Producing good quality sperm
+How to produce good quality sperm

 For optimum production of sperm, the testes need to be kept cooler than the rest of the body.
 Men should avoid wearing tight-fitting underwear, trousers or shorts, as they can significantly reduce the quality of sperm produced.
 They force the testes to be kept too close to the body and air cannot circulate around to cool them off.